Category Archives: Xanax, Ambian, Valium, Ativan, anti-depressants,

 After using various OTC ( Over The Counter ) medications people often resort to trying prescription medications.
 Medications such as Ativan, Ambien, and other benzodiazepines and non-benzodiazepine often called hypnotics can be used.

 To restore your proper sleep patterns the first step is to get off of all medications.
 The reason is that these medications cause higher cancer rates and higher heart disease rates and other illnesses.
 Additionally, if you take a medication for sleep one of the side effects of the medication is insomnia.
 That’s right it actually gives you the symptoms in which you are taking it for.
 These medications have much more severe symptoms as well.
 They can give you suicidal thoughts, depression, and anxiety.
 They will also give you issues during the day such as headaches, tremors, fatigue, weakness, etc. There are many more symptoms as well this is only a few.
+Even more alarming however is the higher mortality rate from sudden death from these medications.

-It’s easy to for a person to have issues with heart disease including heart attacks while taking benzodiazepines.
+It’s easy for a person to have issues with heart disease including heart attacks while taking benzodiazepines.
 These drugs lower your respiration.
 It shuts down your breathing.
 If you add any other risk factor for lowering your heart rate such as smoking cigarettes, drinking alcohol or taking hot baths you become even more vulnerable.

 Many times, people take these medications in a very sporadic way.
 Mostly because they were never told how these medications work and how they create issues when you take them on an irregular basis.
-Often time doctors will tell their patients to take them on an “as needed basis”.
+Often times doctors will tell their patients to take them on an “as needed basis”.

 The psychological impact of these drugs cannot be understated.
 Because of their extreme addictive nature, they will cause a person to create issues in their mind that necessitates taking the medications.